 When I was 7, my mother took me to drama school.
-My first job with professional actors was at 13, the lead in the TV drama New Boy.
-I hold a master’s degree in theatre and have directed over 85 productions with actors of different ages, genders, nationalities, positions, incomes, and life experiences.
+My first collaboration with professional actors was at 13 as the lead character in the TV drama New Boy.
+I hold a master’s degree in performing arts and have directed over 85 productions with actors of different ages, genders, nationalities, positions, incomes, and life experiences.

 For the past 13 years, we have been developing our theatre and drama school, doing various theatre courses and workshops abroad.
-At Polygon theatre and school, I have experienced that theatre is only – and only – the conveying of a message from person to person.
-Here, we gain our knowledge from daily exploring and practice to see if a method works for us.
+At Polygon theatre and school, I have experienced that theatre is only – and only – conveying a message from person to person.
+Here, we gain knowledge from daily exploring and practising to see if a method works for us.

 The vain have turned this open exchange into devoid showboating and labelled it a sophisticated art.